Applied-Genomics-UTD/docs/src/content/docs/course/week_01/intro_unix.md

 ---
 id: unix
 title: Intro to Unix
-description: ''
+description: 'The core of bioinformatics tools'
+sidebar:
-sidebar_label: 'Intro to Unix'
+  label: 'Intro to Unix'
-sidebar_position: 2
+  order: 2
 ---

-# Intro to Unix

 ## Biostars Lecture